The Exemption Process

 Top of Page

-Please be aware: If you exempt from this course and plan to seek licensure for clinical social work in the State of Wisconsin, you will need to take SW712!
+Please be aware: If you exempt from this course and plan to seek licensure for clinical social work in the State of Wisconsin, you are strongly encouraged to take SW712!

 This foundation course prepares social work students to recognize major mental health concerns across the lifespan.
 The course includes an introduction to the Diagnostic and Statistical Manual of Mental disorders (DSM) as the organizing framework for reviewing major mental disorders and critique of the current “medical model” approach to mental health in the United States.
 The course considers mental health issues from a generalist perspective including the role of the social environment, culture and stigma in mental health services, access and policy.